BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 > If the trigger resolves, the opponent can no longer cast spells that turn.
 > At that point you can activate Hermit Druid, use Unearth or Animate Dead, and close without fearing counters or removal.

-This makes Xantid particularly strong alongside Hermit Druid, because it turns a fragile line into a much safer one.
+This makes Xantid particularly strong alongside Hermit Druid, because it turns a fragile line into a much safer one *(Same is true with Survival of course)*.

 ### Don't Always Play Xantid on Turn 1